expyriment/expyriment-android-runtime/README.md

 Expyriment Android Runtime
 ==========================

-The **Expyriment Android Runtime** is a convinient way to run experiments created with [*Expyriment*] (http://www.expyriment.org) on an Android device. *Expyriment* is an open-source and platform-independent lightweight Python library for designing and conducting behavioral experiments: https://github.com/expyriment/expyriment
+The **Expyriment Android Runtime** is a convenient way to run experiments created with [*Expyriment*] (http://www.expyriment.org) on an Android device. *Expyriment* is an open-source and platform-independent lightweight Python library for designing and conducting behavioral experiments: https://github.com/expyriment/expyriment

 *GNU General Public License v3*